MicrosoftDocs/win32/desktop-src/Msi/checking-the-installation-database-code-page.md

 ---
-Description: 'A code page is an internal table that the operating system uses to map symbols (letters, numerals, and punctuation characters) to a character number.' ms.assetid: 'e11193a2-2c72-43a9-8d35-fa524044e306'
+Description: A code page is an internal table that the operating system uses to map symbols (letters, numerals, and punctuation characters) to a character number. ms.assetid: e11193a2-2c72-43a9-8d35-fa524044e306
-title: Checking the Installation Database Code Page
+title: Checking the Installation Database Code Page ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Checking the Installation Database Code Page